jacer-A/Client-Server-databank-service/README.md

 - Get() and Delete() requests contain only a Key, so the length of Value is set to 0.
 Responses to Get() requests contain Key and Value, the other responses contain neither key nor Value.
 - As parameter the server should get the port number.
 Example:
     ./server 4999
 - The client should be passed the DNS-name or IP address of the server, the port,  the method (SET, GET, DELETE) and the key as command line arguments.
-Examples:
+Example:
     ./client localhost 4999 SET selfie < selfie.jpg
 - The database is able to work with any type of data as key or value